Oliver Hazard Perry-class frigate: Design and construction

 American shipyards constructed Oliver Hazard Perry-class ships for the U.S. Navy and the Royal Australian Navy (RAN).
 Early American-built Australian ships were originally built as the "short-hull" version, but they were modified during the 1980s to the "long-hull" design.
-Shipyards in Australia, Spain, and Taiwan have produced several warships of the "long-hull" design for their navies.
+Shipyards in Australia, Spain, and Taiwan produced several warships of the "long-hull" design for their navies.

 Although the per-ship costs rose greatly over the period of production, all 51 ships planned for the U.S. Navy were built.

 During the design phase of the Oliver Hazard Perry class, the head of the Royal Corps of Naval Constructors, R.J.
-Daniels, was invited by an old friend, U.S. Chief of the Bureau of Ships, Adm Robert C Gooding, to advise upon the use of variable-pitch propellers in the class.
+Daniels, was invited by an old friend, U.S. Chief of the Bureau of Ships, Admiral Robert C. Gooding, to advise upon the use of variable-pitch propellers in the class.
 During this conversation, Daniels warned Gooding against the use of aluminium in the superstructure of the FFG-7 class as he believed it would lead to structural weaknesses.
 A number of ships subsequently developed structural cracks, including a 40 ft fissure in USS Duncan, before the problems were remedied.

 The Oliver Hazard Perry-class frigates were designed primarily as anti-aircraft and anti-submarine warfare guided-missile warships intended to provide open-ocean escort of amphibious warfare ships and merchant ship convoys in moderate threat environments in a potential war with the Soviet Union and the Warsaw Pact countries.
 They could also provide air defense against 1970s- and 1980s-era aircraft and anti-ship missiles.
 These warships are equipped to escort and protect aircraft carrier battle groups, amphibious landing groups, underway replenishment groups, and merchant ship convoys.
 They can conduct independent operations to perform tasks such as surveillance of illegal drug smugglers, maritime interception operations, and exercises with other nations.

 The addition of the Naval Tactical Data System, LAMPS helicopters, and the Tactical Towed Array System (TACTAS) gave these warships a combat capability far beyond the original expectations.
 They are well suited for operations in littoral regions and most war-at-sea scenarios.